openforcefield/qca-dataset-submission/.github/pull_request_template.md

 - [ ] Dataset name is `dataset.json`; may feature a compression extension, such as `.bz2`
 - [ ] A PDF depicting the molecules is attached, in the case of torsiondrives this should include the highlighting of the central bond, this can be done automatically using [qcsubmit](https://github.com/openforcefield/qcsubmit/blob/56680a7d3298b5d8962edcb840b0fdb34558c053/qcsubmit/datasets.py#L854).
 - [ ] QCSubmit validation passed
-- [ ] Made a new dataset entry in the mapping table, INDEX.md
+- [ ] Made a new dataset entry in the mapping table in repository `README.md`
 - [ ] Ready to submit!